SlowBubble/match-grader/README.md

   - Game pt: game pt chances | game pt converted
 - P3: See if I can split up the podcast and put it in later breaks

-## Done

-- Fix stats table height (make it shorter than the video without having to press f twice)
-- Fix mouse click on table
-- Make the video not sticky when not in full screen mode

 ## P1